SaurabhChawla100/spark-radiant/README.md

 [![License](http://img.shields.io/:license-Apache_v2-blue.svg)](LICENSE)
 # spark-radiant

-spark-radiant is Apache Spark Performance Optimizer Project.
+spark-radiant is Apache Spark Performance and Cost Optimizer Project.

 ### Providing Spark as a Service with your own Fork of Spark